-If you or someone you know needs mental health support in Welsh, we’re striving to be the charity you can turn to.
-This page outlines some of the ways we can support you in Welsh, as well as the work we’re doing to improve Welsh language support and services across Wales.
+This page outlines some of the ways we can support you in Welsh.
+It also shows the work we’re doing to improve services in Welsh.

-You can now read our most popular mental health information in Welsh, and all of our mental health information for young people is available bilingually.
-Visit our Welsh language information pages for more.
+And all of our mental health information for young people is available bilingually.

 We want more Welsh speaking staff at Mind.
-We will promote all Welsh jobs bilingually and keep ourselves accountable by including Welsh language as one of our equality and diversity monitoring criteria.
+We promote all Welsh jobs bilingually.
+And we include Welsh language as one of our equality and diversity monitoring criteria.